ashishlahoti/springboot-api/README.md

 1. Use of short annotations `@GetMapping`, `@PostMapping`, `@PutMapping`, and `@DeleteMapping` in `@RestController` classes
 2. Use of Http Status Codes
 3. Use of Swagger for API docs generation
+4. Use of Custom API Request and Response Logging